 To become completely at one with the meditation object takes time, practice, and kindness towards your inner dialogue.
 The moment you experience this oneness, everything you have ever been told about mindfulness, meditation and being present in the moment are all realised, spontaneously as if you always knew the secret you just need a gently nudge.

 Some points to remember,

 Try to keep the breath as natural as possible, not to deep or shallow just allow it to be, without your interference.
-This can happen when we first stay to meditate because usually this is the first time we have spent time watching ourselves breath.
-Don’t worry you know how to breath you don’t need to interfere just relax.
+We sometimes feel like we are interfering with our breath, don’t worry this can happen when we first stay to meditate because it’s usually this is the first time we have spent time watching ourselves breath.
+Don’t worry you know how to breath you don’t need to interfere just relax and stay patient.

 Our minds will wander from the object of meditation from time to time, and when it does, don’t scold or punish yourself but always be kind, and gently bring your awareness back to the breath and start counting again.

 Distractions happen easily, wether a noise, an itch, feeling uncomfortable or an urgent thought that maybe you have left the oven on.
 Always be kind and gently to your inner dialogue and gently bring your awareness back to your breath.